nicholaswmin/dyno/src/threadpool/README.md

 #### `pool.off(eventName, listenerFn)`

-Removes listener of given event, across all threads.
+Removes a listener of a given event, across all threads.

 #### `pool.emit(eventName, data)`